The Man Who Fell to Earth

 The Man Who Fell to Earth is a 1976 British science fantasy drama film directed by Nicolas Roeg and adapted by Paul Mayersberg.
-Based on Walter Tevis's 1963 novel of the same name, the film follows an extraterrestrial named Thomas Jerome Newton (David Bowie) who crash-lands on Earth seeking a way to ship water to his planet, which is suffering from a severe drought, but finds himself at the mercy of human vices and corruption.
+Based on Walter Tevis's 1963 novel, the film follows an extraterrestrial named Thomas Jerome Newton who crash-lands on Earth seeking a way to ship water to his planet, which is suffering from a severe drought, but finds himself at the mercy of human vices and corruption.
 It stars David Bowie, Candy Clark, Buck Henry, and Rip Torn.
 It was produced by Michael Deeley and Barry Spikings.
 The same novel was later adapted as a television film in 1987.
 A 2022 television series with the same name serves as a continuation of the film 45 years later, including featuring Newton as a character and showing archival footage from the film.

 The Man Who Fell to Earth retains a cult following for its use of surreal imagery and Bowie's first starring film role as the alien Thomas Jerome Newton.
 It is considered an important work of science fiction cinema and one of the best films of Roeg's career.

 Plot

 Thomas Jerome Newton is a humanoid alien who travels to Earth from a distant planet.
 Landing in New Mexico, he appears as an Englishman.
 Newton has arrived on Earth on a mission to take water back to his home planet, which is experiencing a catastrophic drought.
 Newton swiftly uses the advanced technology of his home planet to patent many inventions on Earth.
 He acquires tremendous wealth as the head of an Arizona technology-based conglomerate, World Enterprises Corporation, aided by leading patent attorney Oliver Farnsworth.
-This wealth is needed to construct a space vehicle with the intention of shipping water back to his home planet.
+Newton needs the money to construct a rocket to ship water back to his home planet.

 While revisiting New Mexico, Newton meets Mary-Lou, a lonely young woman from Oklahoma who works an array of part-time jobs in a small town hotel to support herself.
 Mary-Lou introduces Newton to many customs of Earth, including churchgoing, alcohol, and sex.
 She and Newton move into a house together which he has built close to where he first landed in New Mexico.

 Dr. Nathan Bryce, a former college professor who had sex with his female students, has landed a job as a fuel technician with World Enterprises and slowly becomes Newton's confidant.
 Bryce senses Newton's alienness and arranges a meeting with Newton at his home where he has hidden a special X-ray camera.
 When he takes a picture of Newton with the camera, it reveals Newton's alien physiology.
 Newton's appetite for alcohol and television (he is capable of watching multiple televisions at once) becomes crippling, and he and Mary-Lou fight.
 Realizing that Bryce has learnt his secret, Newton reveals his alien form to Mary-Lou.
 She is unable to accept his true form, and flees in panic and horror.